 How They Inspire

-Danone North America brands have engaged their customers and stakeholders to join them in helping to Change the Course.
-Silk and Oat Milk packaging reflected Danone’s support for Change the Course, encouraging customers to pledge to conserve water.
+Danone N.A. brands have engaged their customers and stakeholders to join them in helping to Change the Course.
+Silk and Oat Milk packaging reflected Danone N.A.’s support for Change the Course, encouraging customers to pledge to conserve water.
 CtC restores 1,000 gallons of water for each pledge made.

-At Sustainable Brands, Danone used their booth to activate the Life Without Water is Awkward campaign, demonstrating their water sustainability commitment to industry peers and inviting them to join the movement.
-This engagement included panel talks from Danone staff and other CtC partners.
-Danone North America has also leveraged CtC for employee engagement around Earth Day and World Water Day, as well as supporting multiple field trip experiences to learn more about the restoration projects they support.
+At Sustainable Brands, Danone N.A. used their booth to activate the Life Without Water is Awkward campaign, demonstrating their water sustainability commitment to industry peers and inviting them to join the movement.
+This engagement included panel talks from Danone N.A. staff and other CtC partners.
+Danone N.A. has also leveraged CtC for employee engagement around Earth Day and World Water Day, as well as supporting multiple field trip experiences to learn more about the restoration projects they support.

 The Impact They’re Making

-Additional Danone-supported projects throughout the U.S. include the Sacramento River Wetlands and Upper Dotta Meadow in California, the Conejos River in Colorado, Caddo Lake in Texas, and the Middle Deschutes River in Oregon.
+Additional Danone N.A.-supported projects throughout the U.S. include the Sacramento River Wetlands and Upper Dotta Meadow in California, the Conejos River in Colorado, Caddo Lake in Texas, and the Middle Deschutes River in Oregon.